wso2/docs-ei/en/micro-integrator/docs/develop/creating-projects.md

 ## Composite Application Project

-This poject directory allows you to package all the artifacts (stored in other ESB projects) into one composite application (C-APP).
+This project directory allows you to package all the artifacts (stored in other ESB projects) into one composite application (C-APP).
 This C-APP can then be deployed in the ESB server.
 See the instructions on packaging ESB artifacts.

 <!--
 <table>